 Read by Doyle, who’s a New York Times best-selling author and speaker, this is an inspiring call for anyone who feels they want to stop pleasing, and start living.

 13. How to Avoid a Climate Disaster, by Bill Gates

-If you’re interested in sustainability and want to know more about climate change, then How to Avoid a Climate Disaster: > The Solutions We Have and the Breakthroughs We Need may be for you. > > Narrated by Will Wheaton, this is an extremely informative audiobook that calmly addresses the problems we’re facing, > and then explains how the world can achieve zero greenhouse gas emissions and prevent the worst effects of the climate > crisis. > > How to Avoid a Climate Disaster is honest, educational, and rousing.
+If you’re interested in sustainability and want to know more about climate change, then How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need may be for you.

+Narrated by Will Wheaton, this is an extremely informative audiobook that calmly addresses the problems we’re facing, before explaining how the world can achieve zero greenhouse gas emissions and prevent the worst effects of the climate crisis.

+How to Avoid a Climate Disaster is honest, educational, and rousing.